-Once you know for sure that it is time for a rebrand, then you are ready to get started.
+Once you know for sure that it is time for a rebrand, you are ready to start.
 In the next section, you’ll learn everything you need to do when you rebrand.
 Don’t skip any steps!
 They are all essential to ensure you do it the right way.

 Step-by-Step Instructions to Rebrand Your Blog

-Now that you are ready to rebrand and are confident it is the right move there are things you need to do.
-You want to do everything in the right order – so you don’t make any missteps along the way!
+Now that you are ready to rebrand and are confident it is the right move, you need to do things.
+You want to do everything in the correct order – so you don’t make any missteps along the way!

 Come up with your name

 You may already know what name you want to use when you rebrand – and that is great.
 You may also not be sure what you want to call your site.
 You only know that it needs to be something different.
 You’ll want to go back through the same steps you followed when you first began and came up with your name the first time.
 But you want to ensure it makes sense.

 1. Make sure the name makes sense.
 Now that you are rebranding, you want to make sure that what you call your site aligns with the content.
 You will not want to be Financial Mom if you talk only about self-improvement.
 That does not make sense.
 Ensure the name aligns with your mission.

 2. Avoid cutesy spellings or the wrong extension.
 Make sure the name is spelled correctly (i.e., coffee, not koffee).
 You will also want to use the .com version and not the .net or .org.
 People default to the .com, and so using this will be more effective for marketing.